www.icicleUK.com

 Advice from real experts...

 All of our trail running guiding team live in the Alps, and participate in trail races on a regular basis.
 Their running and guiding experiences make them ideally positioned to advice you well, whilst you are out in the Alps.
-Some of the guiding team are sponsored for their trail running or snowshoeing.
-This page is still under construction, and will be developed over time, but all the information already here is a great start, which is why this page is live.
+Some of the guiding team are also sponsored for trail running.

 Minimum environmental impact ...

 Trail running events have traditionally been critisised for their environmental impact, the pollution of travelling to the event, the mountains of drinks cups and water bottles.
 We run our trail running courses with the aim of minimum environmental impact.
-We carry rubbish out off the mountain every day, and use public transport wherever possible.
+We carry rubbish out off the mountain, and use public transport where possible.

 As trail running is over a variety of terrain and gradients, most trail runners do not suffer typical road running injuries and conditions, such as shin splints and knee problems.